 Big Data Sports

 Big Data has reached into the innermost areas of our lives.
-The way we manage cities, shape communities and go about building personal relationships is changing thanks to Big Data.
-Sports is one other area that’s increasingly witnessing changes in big data acquisition, analytics and, subsequently, performance and revenue optimization through data-driven insights.
+The way we manage cities, shape communities, shop and go about building personal relationships is changing thanks to Big Data.
+Sports is an area that’s increasingly witnessing changes in big data acquisition, analytics and, subsequently, performance and revenue optimization through data-driven insights.